THE INTERNSHIP PROGRAM IN POLITICAL SCIENCE

 2. Major Investigation, Analysis, or Research Project

-The Intern Coordinator will contact your place of employment when possible, and will have a “debriefing” meeting at the end of your internship.
+At the conclusion of the internship, you will have a “debriefing” meeting with the internship coordinator.
 During this meeting you should be prepared to respond to questions about everything you have written, as well as general questions pertaining to your assignment and what you have learned previously in political science during your earlier studies in our Department.

 4. Letter from Employer

-You must have your supervisor write a brief letter to the Internship Coordinator describing what you did, and how well the internship went.
+You must have your supervisor write a brief letter to the Internship Coordinator describing what you did, and how well the internship went that includes an overall assessment of your performance.
 Since this letter will be a factor in your grade for the internship, it should be sent to the Internship Coordinator by the last day of classes.

 Interns' grades are based on evaluations made by the Intern Coordinator and the intern employer and are weighted according to the following scale: